Providing External Access to Cloudflow Services

 An ingress is a Kubernetes resource that defines a set of routing rules and is serviced by an ingress controller.

-There is a wide selection of ingress controllers available.
-The following link contains a list of the most common ones.
+Kubernetes offers a wide selection of ingress controllers available.
+Ingress Controllers lists the most common ones.

 The Kubernetes project directly supports and maintains two ingress controllers,